-Snape takes Harry’s book, leading to Harry seeing Snape’s injured leg.
-Harry’s first Quidditch match against Slytherin in which someone jinxes his broom but he catches the Snitch and wins anyway.
+Professor Snape takes Harry’s book, leading to Harry seeing Snape’s injured leg when he tries to get it back.
+Harry plays in his first Quidditch match against Slytherin in which someone jinxes his broom but he catches the Snitch and wins anyway.
 Hagrid later lets a secret slip.

 Calendar and Dates

 This chapter begins the first week of November.
 Harry's run-ins with Snape happen on Friday the 8th, and the Quidditch match is on Saturday the 9th.
 (There is a remote possibility that the events are taking place the next week Friday and Saturday, November 15 and 16, but it is not very likely.)